ghedo/pflask/README.md

  * `bind`    -- bind mount a directory/file to another directory/file
  * `bind-ro` -- like `bind`, but read-only
- * `aufs`    -- stack a directory on top of another directory using AuFS
+ * `overlay` -- stack a directory on top of another directory using AuFS or OVL
  * `tmp`     -- mount a tmpfs on a directory

 ### Network namespace